seccoboy/JSON-Structure-Viwer/README.md

 # JSON-Structure-Viwer
-A Python code for visualizing JSON's files structures
+A Python code for visualizing JSON's structures

 To use it: